 Along with the latest double homicide, the indictment listed sixteen felony charges, all of which included murder.
 The victims totaled twenty-three.
 Shunryou was one of those twenty-three.

-Shunryou was eight years old, born in Shisou to a couple that ran a small shop.
+Born in Shisou to a couple that ran a small shop, Shunryou was eight years old.
 According to everyone who knew him, he was a completely normal, bright and cheerful child.
 Then approximately one year before, his half-buried corpse was discovered in an alley not far from his home.

 The people of the market had known Shunryou from a young age.
 They didn’t recognize the man and must have wondered who he was.
 But nothing about him aroused any further suspicions.
 Several hours later, a local resident passing through discovered Shunryou’s body.

 The poor boy had been strangled to death, his throat crushed.

 Nobody knew this man who’d dragged Shunryou into the shadows.
 Having murdered the child as soon as he did meant there was no doubt he’d lured Shunryou into the alley with the express purpose of killing him.

 Except nobody could come up with a motive for killing an eight-year-old child, other than the missing pocket change he had on him when he left the house.
 A sum of twelve sen.

 There could be no earthly reason to murder anyone for a measly twelve sen. In that case, the only remaining explanation was that he was killed for the sake of killing.

 And so close to his house, practically in the center of an open air market, in the middle of the day amidst heavy local foot traffic—the atrocious crime had all of Shisou in an uproar.